-The process of hiring a new employee can be time consuming, unpredictable, and difficult.
+The process of hiring a new employee can be time-consuming, unpredictable, and difficult.
 This is especially true when hiring at the executive level.
-Recruiting an executive for your company comes with a certain degree of time and energy that may not be invested into lower level job openings.
+Recruiting an executive for your company comes with a certain degree of time and energy that may not be invested in lower-level job openings.
 The talent is out there, but it is important to know what to expect when approaching a search for an executive.
-There are several challenges as well as some advantages to keep in mind when the need to hire for an executive position at your company arises.
-This article will provide some helpful tips to get you through the process.
+There are several challenges and advantages to keep in mind when the need to hire for an executive position at your company arises.
+This article will provide some helpful tips to get through the process.

 Because the requirements and expectations are so high at the executive level, it is important to be realistic about the job search process.
 CEOs, Presidents, VPs, and CFOs are crucial to the everyday operation and overall success of a company.
 In other words, we understand that it can’t be just anyone.
 That being said, our recruiters try to encourage open-mindedness if a client is experiencing roadblocks, or not finding candidates with each and every one of their exact requirements.
 Finding the best talent typically requires reaching out to individuals who are currently employed, otherwise known as passive candidates.

-Convincing a passive candidate to leave his or her current job for a new position can be complicated.
-The employer needs to find the very best individual for the job, and the candidate needs to be sure of their decision to leave what may already be an excellent, high paying position.
-It may seem as simple as offering the candidate more money and a generous relocation budget- but there are other factors that come into play.
-It can mean all the difference to a candidate if they feel that they will be joining a more positive team, will see an overall improvement in work environment, or will have more opportunity for career growth.
+Convincing a passive candidate to leave their current job for a new position can be complicated.
+The employer needs to find the very best individual for the job, and the candidate needs to be sure of their decision to leave what may already be an excellent, high-paying position.
+It may seem as simple as offering the candidate more money and a generous relocation budget, but there are other factors that come into play.
+It can mean all the difference to a candidate if they join a more positive team, see an overall improvement in the work environment, or have more opportunities for career growth.
 Presenting these elements as advantages is essential.

-Hiring an executive for your company can be a daunting task.
+Hiring an executive-level employee for your company can be a daunting task.
 The stakes are high and companies want to find the best of the best in the least amount of time.
 The good news is that the talent is out there.
-By keeping these guidelines in mind you will have a better chance at hiring your company’s ideal candidate- all while saving time, energy, and ultimately money.
+By keeping these guidelines in mind, you will have a better chance at hiring your company’s ideal candidate while saving time, energy, and ultimately money.